carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 objectives:
 keypoints:
 - The choice of evaluation metric depends on what the data's class balance is, and what we want the model to succeed at.
--
+- Comparing performance on the validation set with the right metric is an effective way to select a classifier and hyperparameter settings.
 mathjax: true
 ---

 ### Model Selection

-Choosing the proper machine learning model for a given task is often considered more..
+Choosing the proper machine learning model for a given task requires knowledge of both machine learning models and the domain of the task.
+Finding _the best_ model for a new task in machine learning is often a research question in itself.
+Finding a model that performs _reasonably well_, however, can often be accomplished by carefully considering the task domain and a little trial and error with the validation set.

 Some of the questions to consider when choosing a model are:

 * How much data is there to train with?
-* What is the class balance of the data?
+* Does the data contain aboue the same number of each class?
 * How many features does the dataset have?
 Are all of the features relevant, or might some of them not be related to the data's class?
 * What types are the features (numeric, categorical, image, text)?
 * What might the decision boundary look like?
 Is the data likely linearly separable?